Article

 Strategies for States

 Decreased tax revenues and increased demand for services such as Medicaid are already driving state budget deficits.
-There are several actions states should consider to address current challenges and plan for future needs.
+There are several actions states should consider addressing current challenges and plan for future needs.

 With the “changing of the guard” and accompanying political developments, now is the time for public and private industry organizations to come together and strategically position themselves to mitigate risk and capitalize on these opportunities.